abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ourselves.
 We can quickly get upset with a mind that won’t stop thinking or has stray thoughts and unwanted memories, ideas, fears, feelings, desires, and dislikes.
-Ajahn Sumedho addresses all these tendencies by expressing the essential attitude of loving-kindness as, “Not dwelling in aversion.”
+Ajahn Sumedho addresses all these tendencies by expressing the essential attitude of loving-kindness as, “not dwelling in aversion.”
 Rather than expecting to be affirmatively affectionate toward our bodies, thoughts, and feelings, it’s merely a sense of not finding fault with them, not dwelling in aversion.
 That much is doable.